A young woman adds shredded documents to her recycling bin.

 Shredding such offers is just as important as destroying bank statements.
 You can also opt out of pre-approvals to further reduce your risk of identity theft

-This information could include website passwords to your bank accounts or credit cards.
+This personal data could include website passwords to your bank accounts or credit cards.
 You might have your medical and prescription information saved or old tax returns stored in forgotten folders.
 Identity thieves could easily exploit this and other information.

-To ensure your hardware is completely wiped, you might need to install a program from the computer manufacturer that will transfer any and all data from the old technology to the new, or, you may want to consult a licensed expert to ensure your piece of technology is really safe to let go.
+You might need to install a program from the device manufacturer that will transfer all data from the old technology to the new.
+This will ensure your hardware is completely clean.
+If you have any issues, you may want to consult a licensed expert to ensure your piece of technology is safe to dispose of, resell, or donate.

 Identity theft is no laughing matter, but that doesn’t mean you have to live your life in constant worry.
 Many financial institutions monitor your information to keep it safe from identity thieves.
 If you’re unsure whether you’re covered for fraud, it may be a good idea to check with your credit card company.